nascentdigital/hackeryou-masterclass-notes/session3/Sorting.md

 There are countless resources available for more information on each of these sorting algorithms.
 For instance, [Wikipedia](https://en.wikipedia.org/wiki/Sorting_algorithm) is a good starting point.

+Here is a good animation tool for quick visual comparison of the performance of difference sorting algorithms (https://www.toptal.com/developers/sorting-algorithms)

 ### Why sort at all?